Buoyant StanChart eyes tenth record year, new hires

 The bank's pretax profit growth was the slowest in a decade - its compound annual rate has been 20 percent over that period - hit by a slowdown in the consumer bank and what it described as "economic and political paralysis" in one of its biggest markets, India.

 Even with the slowing growth, StanChart has outperformed most of its peers.
-Arch-rival HSBC, which is in the midst of a major cost-cutting and business overhaul programme, reported on Monday a 3 percent fall in underlying profit.
+Arch-rival HSBC (HSBA.L), which is in the midst of a major cost-cutting and business overhaul program, reported on Monday a 3 percent fall in underlying profit.

 Standard Chartered's income also grew 9 percent in the half-year, just short of its target of 10 percent, but it said it was confident of achieving that for the full year.